sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 ## removeRegistrationOrDeviceTokenFromOwnerByToken

-> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse removeRegistrationOrDeviceTokenFromOwnerByToken(tokenType, token, opts)
+> RemoveRegistrationOrDeviceTokenFromOwnerByTokenResponse removeRegistrationOrDeviceTokenFromOwnerByToken(apiToken, tokenType, token)

 Remove a registration or device token from an owner